jerryp1/mapcomp/mpc4j-native-tool/README.md

 ### GMP

-One cannot directly install GMP via `homebrew`.
-This is because MCL needs GMP under aarch64.
-We need to install GMP in C (used in NTL) and in C++ (used in MCL) with versions higher than 6.2.1.
+Please **DO NOT** install GMP via `homebrew`.
+This is because MCL relies on GMP under aarch64.
+Instead, install GMP in C++ with versions higher than 6.2.1.

-Run the following command to download the source code with versions higher than 6.2.1.
-Here we assume you install GMP 6.2.1.
+Download the source code of GMP 6.2.1.

 ```shell
 wget https://gmplib.org/download/gmp/gmp-6.2.1.tar.xz
 ```

-Run the following command to install C++ version.
+Install the C++ version of GMP.

 ```shell
 xz -d gmp-6.2.1.tar.xz